data-savvy-solutions/ingest-small/README.md

-# ingest-small
+# ingest-python

-**ingest-small** is a Python-based ingestion tool for extracting data from source systems and persisting it in a SQL Server database.
-It is designed for **small to medium datasets**—where "small" means datasets that do not require big data tooling.
+**ingest-python** is an ingestion tool written in Python (relying only on locally installable packages such as Pandas) designed to extract data from source systems and persist it into SQL Server.
+It is intended for small datasets, where "small" refers to data volumes that do not require big data frameworks.

 The tool supports ingesting datasets larger than available memory through **Pandas chunking**.
 It forms the **Extract and Load** portion of an ELT pipeline.